Last Updated on June 10, 2025

 Read More: The End of the Gold Standard

-The Final End of the Gold Standard
+The Nixon Shock of 1971 and the End of the Gold Standard

 While it could be argued that the gold standard ended with FDR, a partial gold standard remained until Nixon severed the last links to gold in 1971.

 At that point the United States moved onto a fiat standard with gold freely trading at market prices.
+The ability to own gold was restored to Americans in 1974.

-The removal of gold from the monetary system contributed to massive inflation in the late 1970s and early 1980s.
+Unsurprisingly this led to massive inflation in the late 1970s and early 1980s.

 As the value of the dollar declined there was a corresponding bull market in the precious metals.